 "Right," is all he relays.

 They sit in silence for a long while, both lost in their own thoughts.
 Sirius is fascinated by this creature; handsome, by all accounts, and probably nice enough if you can humour him.
 With such a burden on his shoulders, Sirius can understand why he does not wish to make friends.
 However, Sirius cannot fathom tolerance for such loneliness.
 Doesn't the boy have any friends at all?
 He must, at the very least, have a pet, or a fish.
-After all, you cannot wander this desolate planet without a bloody hand to hold.

 The boy called Remus sighs dangerously and gives a stiff nod.
 "And you're Sirius; the brightest star in the sky."